Watch Hajime no Ippo with Friends

 Async with guardrails.
 When someone travels or pulls a late shift, each viewer finishes Hajime no Ippo on their own Crunchyroll tab while reactions stack under the same episode index.
 Late arrivals read backward chronologically so punchlines land in order.

-With 120+ episodes across multiple seasons + OVAs to work through, Hajime no Ippo rewards a watchroom that respects real life.
-The sports and action mix means cliffhangers and emotional swings show up often enough that async chat stays lively—no one has to sit through a four-hour call to stay in sync.
+With 75 episodes to work through, Hajime no Ippo rewards a watchroom that respects real life.
+The sports mix means cliffhangers and emotional swings show up often enough that async chat stays lively — no one has to sit through a four-hour call to stay in sync.

 Relationship beats and emotional swings land harder when you debrief right after the credits.
 Use episode-scoped chat so nobody reads confessions or flashbacks before they have pressed play.